Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: Abstract

 \section{Abstract}

-Recent advances in autonomous driving (AD) have highlighted the potential of Hyperspectral Imaging (HSI) for enhanced environmental perception, particularly in challenging weather and lighting conditions.
-However, efficiently processing its high-dimensional spectral data remains a significant challenge.
-This paper introduces a Multi-scale Spectral Attention Module (MSAM) that enhances spectral feature extraction through three parallel 1D convolutions with varying kernel sizes between 1 to 11, coupled with an adaptive feature aggregation mechanism.
-By integrating MSAM into UNet's skip connections (UNet-SC), our proposed UNet-MSAM achieves significant improvements in semantic segmentation performance across multiple HSI datasets: HyKo-VIS v2, HSI-Drive v2, and Hyperspectral City v2.
-Our comprehensive experiments demonstrate that with minimal computational overhead (on average 0.02\% in parameters and 0.82\% GFLOPS), UNet-MSAM consistently outperforms UNet-SC, achieving average improvements of 3.61\% in mean IoU and 3.80\% in mF1 across the three datasets.
-Through extensive ablation studies, we have established that multi-scale kernel combinations perform better than single-scale configurations.
-These findings demonstrate the potential of HSI processing for AD and provide valuable insights into designing robust, multi-scale spectral feature extractors for real-world applications.
+Recent advances in autonomous driving (AD) have highlighted the potential of hyperspectral imaging (HSI) for enhanced environmental perception, particularly in challenging weather and lighting conditions.
+However, efficiently processing high-dimensional spectral data remains a significant challenge.
+This paper presents an empirical investigation of a Multi-Scale Attention Mechanism (MSAM) for enhanced spectral feature extraction through three parallel 1D convolutions with varying kernel sizes (1--11) and adaptive feature aggregation.
+By integrating MSAM into UNet's skip connections, we evaluate performance improvements in semantic segmentation across multiple HSI datasets for urban driving scenarios.
+Comprehensive ablation studies demonstrate that MSAM consistently outperforms baseline UNet-SC, achieving average improvements of 2.32\% in mIoU and 2.88\% in mF1, while maintaining competitive GPU performance against established attention mechanisms.
+Our findings reveal that optimal kernel combinations are dataset-specific, with configurations such as \textit{(1;5;11)} and \textit{(3;7;11)} demonstrating particularly strong performance.
+This empirical investigation advances understanding of HSI processing capabilities for AD applications and establishes a foundation for adaptive multi-scale spectral feature extraction in automotive deployment.